primer/react/contributor-docs/adrs/adr-015-npm-workspaces.md

 - TypeScript refactor for base config
 - Changeset support
 - Performance from installing node modules for entire workspace
+- Find workarounds in cases where legacy-peer-deps is required as an option

 ### Looking forward